[Updated 8 January 2020]

-P.S.
+- P.S.
 Both hotels provide complimentary prayer mats and compasses too.

 Hanami at Shinjuku Gyoen

 - Explore the park further and you’ll be greeted with spacious lawns and quiet spaces.
 Don't forget to bring a mat and some snacks for a picnic!

 Lunch at Shinjuku Gyoen Ramen Ouka

-- Indulge in a piping hot bowl of mouth-watering Halal ramen at this hidden eatery.
+- Indulge in a piping hot bowl of mouth-watering halal ramen at this hidden eatery.
 The ramen soup is made from sea bream, which gives it its unique flavour ?

 - Finish your meal by pouring the remaining ramen soup into the rice which is served together with the ramen.
 That lets you savour the delicious ramen in two ways!

-P.S.
-If you're looking for a prayer spot in Shinjuku, you can head to LAOX or Takashimaya.
+- #HHWT Tip: If you're looking for a prayer spot in Shinjuku, you can head to LAOX or Takashimaya.

 Visit Tokyo's icons - Harajuku and Shibuya crossing

 - This is the best place to do some people-watching - see what Tokyo's teenage culture is like through the many trendy shops on this street!

 - Feel your heartbeat pulsating as you join the throngs of people crossing the intersection.
 You can't say that you've been to Japan if you haven't been here!

-Treat yourself to some yakiniku at Gyumon
+Treat yourself to halal yakiniku at Gyumon

 - Have an authentic Japanese-style barbecue at Gyumon.
 The beef is so tender and juicy that it melts in your mouth.